ToniGrondahl/Financial-Dasboard-App/README.md

 Open http://localhost:3000 in your browser to view the app.

 ## Usage
 Register or log in to access the dashboard.
 Add, edit, and delete invoices from the dashboard.
+Login credentials for the demo:
+email: user@nextmail.com
+password: 123456

 ## License
 This project is licensed under the MIT License.